 Handicap International has been supplying relief to Syrian refugees in Lebanon since the summer of 2012 with a special emphasis on helping those with disabilities and serious injuries.
 Since 2011, Handicap International has been clearing the landmines and other explosive remnants of war leftover from past conflict in Lebanon.
 The organization began working in Lebanon in 1992, supporting local associations with rehabilitation and psychosocial support projects.
-Handicap International counts one expatriate and 67 Lebanese staff members in Lebanon.
+Handicap International counts two expatriates and 24 Lebanese staff members in Lebanon.

 Since the start of the Syrian crisis in 2011, more than 1 million refugees have flooded into Lebanon.
 Many arrive having suffered from grievous injuries and mental trauma.
 Most refugees have little or no resources, placing a tremendous burden on the host communities and the Lebanese government.
 The majority of refugees live scattered in small rented apartments, shared and makeshift shelters, or unoccupied houses, making it challenging for humanitarian actors to deliver aid and services to them.
 In the past, Lebanon itself has been a conflict zone.
 As a result of the devastating civil war between 1975 and 1991, and more recent conflicts with Israel and internal groups, Lebanon is littered with millions of landmines and cluster munitions, which pose a serious threat to civilians.